usnistgov/oscal-tools/xslt/generate/readme.md

 ## Runtime configuration

+### Initial template

+Either XSLT can be invoked with an initial template (without a source document) for any of the supported formats (`-it` is `--initial-template` using Saxon CL syntax):

+- `-it make-catalog`
+- `-it make-profile`
+- `-it make-component-definition`
+- `-it make-system-security-plan`
+- `-it make-assessment-plan`
+- `-it make-assessment-results`
+- `-it make-plan-of-action-and-milestones`

+This is a useful way to produce outputs from a calling stylesheet or application hard-coded to produce the desired format.

 ### Runtime parameter

-The XSLT will produce a fresh 'unused' OSCAL document when invoked on itself (or any XSLT stylesheet) with one of the following parameter settings:
+Alternatively, the XSLT will produce a fresh 'unused' OSCAL document when invoked with itself (or any XSLT stylesheet) as nominal source document, with one of the following parameter settings:

 - `make=catalog`
 - `make=profile`